storpool/pve-storpool/docs/data.md

 ## Volume and snapshot tags

 - `virt`: string: the constant string "pve"
-- `pve-cluster`: string: the short name ("slug") of the Proxmox VE cluster to distinguish volumes defined on it from ones defined for other Proxmox VE clusters sharing the same StorPool deployment
+- `pve-loc`: string: the short name ("slug") of the Proxmox VE cluster to distinguish volumes defined on it from ones defined for other Proxmox VE clusters sharing the same StorPool deployment
+- `pve`: string: the storage-id of the Proxmox storage that this volume or snapshot belongs to
 - `pve-type`: string: the content type of the Proxmox VE object stored in this volume or snapshot, e.g. "images", "iso", etc.
 - `pve-vm`: integer: the ID of the Proxmox VE virtual machine that this object belongs to